 As well as contributing to rural development, extension is an essential part of agricultural research and development.
 Research institutions focus on the technical aspects of generating useful technologies.
 Extension focuses on the acceptance and adoption of those technologies by farmers.
 The two areas must work in partnership.

-Which are the three main potential sources of agricultural extension services?
+There are three main sources of agricultural extension.

 - The public sector

-Ministries and departments of agriculture, and agricultural research centers.
+Ministries and departments of agriculture, and agricultural research centres.

 - The private non-profit sector

 Local and international non-governmental organizations (NGOs), foundations, community boards and associations; bilateral and multilateral aid projects, and other non-commercial associations.

 Commercial companies (such as input manufacturers and distributors); commercial farmers or farmer group-operated enterprises where farmers are both users and providers of agricultural information; agro-marketing and processing firms; trade associations; and private consulting and media companies.